Wzhang3912/Classifying-Recipe-Popularity-and-Rating-with-Imbalanced-Data/index.md

 <br>

 To generate features for our classification model, the variables we will be using are all other columns except `rating` and `n_review` since these two variables are used to create the class categories.
+These are the features we are available at the time of prediction for classifying recipes based on popularity and average rating.

 The key metrics we will be using for evaluating our classifier model performance are **accuracy, precision, recall, and f1-score**: